Near Fairmont in Fillmore County, Nebraska — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
 Fairmont Creamery Company (approx. 1.4 miles away); a different marker also named Fairmont Army Air Field (approx. 3.4 miles away); 1879 Exeter 1979 (approx. 5.7 miles away); The Purple Heart (approx. 12.8 miles away); Nebraska City-Fort Kearny Cut-Off (approx. 12.8 miles away); Moving People and Goods on the Overland Trail (approx. 12.8 miles away); Nebraska's I-80 Bicentennial Sculptures (approx. 12.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 393 times since then and 16 times this year.
+It was originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 406 times since then and 6 times this year.
 Photos: 1, 2. submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.